js-girls/workshop/STEPS.md

 Now, each time we call `updateList()`, we will save our items into `localStorage`.

-But this is not enough: when we open the page, we also need to load this data.
+However this is not enough.
+When we open the page, we also need to load this data.
 Our initial data now is an array that contains three tasks.
 Let’s change this by creating a new function that will try to load data from `localStorage`:

 *6.2 – the new `loadList()` function*